Taiwan, hit by power outage, works to restore supply by evening

-The world's biggest contract chipmaker, Taiwan Semiconductor Manufacturing Co Ltd (2330.TW), , said some of its facilities suffered a "brief power dip", but power had been restored. read more
+The world’s biggest contract chipmaker, Taiwan Semiconductor Manufacturing Co Ltd, said some of its facilities suffered a “brief power dip”, but power had been restored.

 Officials at three major science parks in Hsinchu, Tainan and Taichung, where TSMC and other semiconductor firms all have large operations, told Reuters there was no impact on the operations of the major chipmakers.